SyncfusionExamples/How-to-retrieve-the-actual-checkBox-in-a-cell-using-rowIndex-in-a-DataGridTemplateColumn/README.md

 ```

 ## C#
-The below code illustrates how to retrieve the actual checkBox in a cell using rowIndex in a DataGridTemplateColumn in DataGrid.
+The below code illustrates how to retrieve the cell content using the rowIndex and mapping name in DataGrid.
 ```
 private void Button_Clicked(object sender, EventArgs e) {